 The undersigned hereby represents and warrants that the undersigned has full power and authority to enter into thisLock-Up Letter Agreement and that, upon request, the undersigned will execute any additional documents necessary in connection with the enforcement hereof.
 Any obligations of the undersigned shall be binding upon the heirs, personal representative, successors and assigns of the undersigned.

-Very t truly yours, By:
+Very truly yours,

 EXHIBIT C

 Form of Press Release